 Construction elevators are inherently more dangerous than those that are installed for public use.
 They are often put together without nearly enough emphasis on user safety.
 Guardrails are frequently improperly installed, if they are installed at all.
 In addition, many of the elevator hoists receive very little (if any) maintenance while the project is ongoing, and workers do not always receive the appropriate protective gear and/or the training needed to prevent serious accidents.

 All of this puts construction workers at greater risk of getting severely injured or killed in an elevator accident.
 And when this happens, it can take a major emotional and financial toll on everyone in the family.
-Those who work in construction are often the primary breadwinners for their family, and when they suffer an injury that puts them out of work for an extended period of time (or permanently), it is hard on everyone in the household.
+Those who work in construction are often the primary breadwinners for their family, and when they are forced to sit out of work for an extended period of time (or permanently), it is hard on everyone in the household.

 When someone is injured in a construction elevator or hoist accident, they deserve to be fully compensated.
 But unfortunately, it is not always easy to recover the compensation that they are entitled to.
-Workers’ comp pays out some benefits (if you can successfully jump through all the hoops needed to qualify), but it does nothing to address the intangible costs of this type of injury, such as the pain and suffering that the injured worker is forced to endure.
+Workers’ comp pays out some benefits (if you can successfully jump through all the hoops needed to qualify), but it does nothing to address the intangible costs of this situation, such as the pain and suffering that the injured construction worker is forced to endure.

 If this has happened to you or a loved one, it is best to speak with an experienced workplace injury lawyer as soon as possible to discuss your legal rights and options.
 You may be able to recover damages over and above what is available through workers comp – depending on the circumstances of your case.
 If your elevator injury happened in West Virginia, call Bailey, Javins, and Carter L.C. at (800) 497-0234 or (800) 296-6979 for a free consultation and case assessment.